 God knows what you want better than any else, but you should have patience and faith in him.

-So when we often overwhelmed by the kindness of our well-wishers friends’ parents and others, including God, and those times are some of the best to offer up a prayer of gratitude to God.
+So when we often overwhelmed by the kindness of our well-wishers’ friends’ parents and others, including God, and those times are some of the best to offer up a prayer of gratitude to God.
 However, we often forget in those moments to offer up our thankfulness to God for the blessings in our lives.
-As we only remember the person or persons (of any religion, whether Christianity, Islam, Bhuddism, Judaism, Hinduism, Sikhism, etc.) who has helped us in our difficult times, but we often forget the lord who has sent help us in that situation through any body.
+As we only remember the person or persons (of any religion, whether Christianity, Islam, Buddhism, Judaism, Hinduism, Sikhism, etc.) who have helped us in our difficult times, but we often forget the Lord who has sent help us in that situation through anybody.
 As every one of us has taken birth with the blessings of the lord in a particular house, in particular city in a particular country so irrespective of the religions we all should pray the Lord for the blessings you have bestowed on our life.
 All the people we should thank the Lord, the giver of all life, for the gift of life which we have got with his blessings.